Tamyra Mensah-Stock: Amateur career

 Although she won the 68 kg class at the 2016 U.S. Olympic Trials, none of the athletes from the United States secured a spot to compete in relevant 68 kg weight category at the 2016 Rio Olympics, so she spent her time in Brazil as a practice partner for teammates who were eligible in other weight categories.

 She won the gold medal in the women's 68 kg event during the 2019 World Wrestling Championships and also qualified to represent United States at the 2020 Summer Olympics.
 She was one of the three gold medalists for the United States in women's freestyle category at the 2019 World Championships, which also marked the first instance where U.S. delegation claimed three gold medals in women's wrestling event at a single World Championships.

 Mensah-Stock also claimed a bronze medal in the women's 68 kg event at the 2018 World Wrestling Championships.

 In January 2021, she won the gold medal in the women's 68 kg event at the Grand Prix de France Henri Deglane 2021 held in Nice, France.
 She also won the gold medal in the 68 kg event at the Matteo Pellicone Ranking Series 2021 held in Rome, Italy.

 On August 3, 2021, she won the gold medal in the women's freestyle 68 kg, after defeating Nigeria's Blessing Oborududu 4–1, at the 2020 Summer Olympics.
-She became the first female African-American and the first Black wrestler to win Olympic gold, and only the second female American to win gold, after Helen Maroulis in 2016.
+She became the first female African-American and the first Black women's wrestler to win Olympic gold, and only the second female American to win gold, after Helen Maroulis in 2016.
 Two months after the Olympics, she won one of the bronze medals in the women's 68 kg event at the 2021 World Wrestling Championships in Oslo, Norway.

 She won the gold medal in her event at the 2022 Tunis Ranking Series event held in Tunis, Tunisia.

 Professional wrestling

-Mensah-Stock made a brief appearance at WWE's SummerSlam event on August 21, 2021.
+Mensah-Stock made a brief appearance at WWE SummerSlam on August 21, 2021.